 The following article was originally published on the RIBA website.
-You can view the original article here.
 A huge thanks to Helen Castle, Publishing Director at RIBA and to April Harrington for your contribution.

 For many businesses, developing a workplace that is diverse in its makeup and inclusive in its culture is now a priority.
 To remain relevant, organisations are recognising that the best way of serving their clients is to be representative of wider society – whether it is seeking a more equal gender split of staff at all levels or talent from a wider variety of social, economic and ethnic backgrounds.
 Diversity makes economical as well as ethical sense.
 It is proven by research, such as that undertaken by McKinsey (2018), to provide creative and commercial competitive advantage.

 But how and where to start?
 Revision of recruitment processes is now widely recognised to be essential to developing a more equal workplace.
 Close the Gap’, RIBA’s guidance for Chartered Practices on addressing the Gender Pay Gap, outlines how recruitment, alongside progression and retention, can effectively unlock the disparity between genders in terms of opportunities, compensation and seniority.
 To attract and retain staff, recruitment needs to be developed as part of a wider plan for creating working conditions in which everybody can thrive and contribute, establishing a sense of belonging for all.

 For April Harrington, Employment Consultant at Croner, transforming recruitment is two-fold.
 It is a matter of recognising first the influence that our own behaviours and attitudes play in selecting candidates and then setting up robust and fair recruitment systems that ensure everyone is measured against the same standards, reducing the chances of discrimination.